 Do it: Lie down with both legs stretched and hands apart on the side.
 Inhale and bend both knees to bring your feet closer to the body and to each other.
 Slowly let the left foot come off the ground and start twisting both knee joints towards the right side.
 While you are twisting, the head must move to the opposite side.
 Return to the starting position and repeat the pose on the opposite side.

-- Ardha Matsyendrasana is a sitting half spinal twist opens up the chest, increases oxygen supply to the lungs and makes the spine supple.
+Ardha Matsyendrasana is a sitting half spinal twist that opens up the chest, increases oxygen supply to the lungs, and makes the spine supple.
 It also works as yoga for metabolism.

 Do it: Lie down on the floor on your belly and place your chin on the floor.
 Place toes on the floor and touch knees to the ground.
 Put hands below the hips in a way that your palms rest on the ground.
 While inhaling lift the head, upper body, thighs and legs off the floor.
 Raise the leg as high as possible, hold your breath and remain in this position resting your body on your belly.
 You can also place blankets below your thighs if you are not able to maintain balance.